 From $700/month (Growth tier), Enterprise from $30K/year

-Unify aggregates buyer intent signals from 25+ sources and triggers automated outreach when accounts show buying behavior.
-It's signal-based selling operationalized: instead of reps hunting for prospects, the platform tells them exactly who to contact, when, and why.
-The Plays feature lets RevOps teams build automated workflows that respond to specific signal combinations without requiring custom code.
+Unify aggregates buyer intent signals from multiple sources and triggers automated outreach when accounts show buying behavior.
+It's signal-based selling operationalized: instead of reps hunting, the platform tells them exactly who to contact and why.

-Best for: Growth teams that want to automate signal detection and trigger outbound sequences based on real-time buyer intent data
+Best for: Growth teams that want to automate signal detection and outbound triggers

 Read Full Review →